About us

 Alberto Santiago Ferreiras (he/they) serves as the Program Coordinator for First Generation Initiatives for the Office of Inclusion Education.
 They identify as a Queer Dominican Immigrant from New York City.
 A Posse Alumn, they graduated from UW-Madison with a bachelors in Information Science and a certificate in digital studies.
 During his time at UW he interned at the Gender and Sexuality Campus Center where he found his passion for student affairs.
 They are committed to improving the system of higher education, so that students face fewer challenges and make higher education more accessible for all.

-Hanul Park (she/her) serves as the Our Wisconsin Program Coordinator for the Office of Inclusion Education.
+Hanul Park (she/her) serves as a Student Success Program Coordinator for the Office of Inclusion Education.
 Hanul earned her Bachelor of Music from the Peabody Institute of the Johns Hopkins University, a Master of Music from Yale University, and Post-Baccalaureate Diplomas in Music and Community Artist Fellowship from the Curtis Institute of Music.
 She is also passionate about equity in education and the arts, as well as equity in access to food and housing.

 Contact us